zainab-kazi/PDE4434_INTELLIGENT_SENSING_CW2/README.md

 ## How It Works

 ### Step 1: Template Matching
 The system uses pre-cropped templates of UNO cards to match against the detected regions of interest (ROI).
 Templates are grayscale images that represent individual card types.
+The matching process involves:
+1. Loading pre-cropped card templates.
+2. Identifying contours in the captured frame to extract potential card regions (ROI).
+3. Matching the ROI with the templates using OpenCV's `cv2.matchTemplate` function.

 ### Step 2: HSV-Based Color Detection
 The HSV (Hue, Saturation, Value) color model is used to identify the colors of the cards from the webcam feed.
-Each color has a predefined range of HSV values.
+Each color has a predefined range of HSV values:

-### Step 3: Training the YOLO Model
-The system generates YOLO-compatible labels for UNO cards based on their color and type.
-These labels can be used to train a YOLO model for object detection.
+- Red
+- Blue
+- Green
+- Yellow

-### Step 4: Real-Time Detection
+### Step 3: Real-Time Detection
 The detection pipeline involves:
 1. Capturing frames from a live webcam feed.
-2. Identifying contours and extracting ROIs.
+2. Detecting contours and extracting ROIs.
 3. Matching ROIs with templates.
 4. Highlighting detected cards with bounding boxes and labels.

----

-## Training the Model

-The project supports generating YOLO-compatible labels and training machine learning models for improved card detection.
-Follow these steps:

-1. **Prepare the Dataset**:
-   - Organize UNO card images in the `dataset/` folder, grouped by color (`red`, `blue`, `green`, `yellow`, `wild`).

-2. **Generate YOLO Labels**:
-   - Use the provided scripts in the notebook to create YOLO-compatible `.txt` labels for each card.
-   - Labels are automatically generated for `train/`, `test/`, and `val/` subsets.

-3. **Train the YOLO Model**:
-   - Use the generated labels and images to train a YOLO model.
-   - Tools like [YOLOv5](https://github.com/ultralytics/yolov5) or [YOLOv8](https://github.com/ultralytics/ultralytics) are recommended for training.

-4. **Update the Detection Script**:
-   - Replace the template-matching logic with the YOLO model for enhanced detection accuracy.

 ---